armadaproject/armada/docs/production-install.md

     "user1": "password1"
 ```

-For all configuration options you can specify in your values file, see [server helm docs](./helm/server.md).
+For all configuration options you can specify in your values file, see [server Helm docs](./helm/server.md).

-Fill in the appropriate values in the above template and save it as server-values.yaml
+Fill in the appropriate values in the above template and save it as `server-values.yaml`

 Then run: